Workiva (NYSE:WK) Issues FY 2022 Earnings Guidance

-A number of brokerages have commented on WK.
-Stifel Nicolaus cut Workiva from a buy rating to a hold rating and reduced their price objective for the stock from $120.00 to $80.00 in a research note on Wednesday, May 4th.
-BMO Capital Markets lowered their target price on Workiva from $127.00 to $109.00 in a report on Wednesday, May 4th.
-Finally, Robert W. Baird boosted their price objective on Workiva from $100.00 to $105.00 in a research report on Wednesday.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, Workiva currently has an average rating of Moderate Buy and a consensus target price of $107.25.
+Several brokerages have recently weighed in on WK.
+Robert W. Baird lifted their price target on Workiva from $100.00 to $105.00 in a research report on Wednesday, August 10th.
+Stifel Nicolaus cut Workiva from a buy rating to a hold rating and reduced their target price for the stock from $120.00 to $80.00 in a research report on Wednesday, May 4th.
+Finally, BMO Capital Markets reduced their target price on Workiva from $127.00 to $109.00 in a research report on Wednesday, May 4th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $107.25.

 Workiva Company Profile